Khloe Kardashian Is Ready For Marriage, But Will Tristan Thompson Ever Propose?

 In sharing her thoughts with Evening Standard, Khloe Kardashian spoke about her relationship with Tristan and revealed that she has envisioned a bright future with her current beau.
 She says she’s spent time thinking about starting a family, having children with Thompson, and even confesses that she and her significant other have spent time discussing that future together.

-Khloe adds that she has had an opportunity to see Thompson as a father, as he does already have a 4-month-old son with ex-girlfriend Jordan Craig, and says Tristan is excellent as a dad.
+Khloe adds that she has had an opportunity to see Thompson as a father, as he does already have a four-month-old son with ex-girlfriend Jordan Craig, and says Tristan is excellent as a dad.

 “I definitely want to be a mom,” says 32-year-old Khloe Kardashian.
 “But I don’t put the pressure on it.
 It’s not like, ‘the clock is ticking.’
 I feel in my soul it will happen.”